Docs

 Sagar Soni

-REST API client simplify the process by enabling you to send HTTP requests to test the APIs.
-Let’s explore pros & cons of Postman, Insomnia, ThunderClient & Hoppscotch.
+API clients simplify the process by enabling you to send HTTP requests for API testing.
+Let’s compare Postman, Insomnia, ThunderClient & Hoppscotch

 As a developer, you’re no stranger to the challenges of working with APIs.
 Thankfully, HTTP REST API client simplify the process by enabling you to send HTTP requests to test and interact with APIs.
 While Postman has long been the go-to API client for many developers, lately, many developers have expressed interest in finding other alternatives.
 This is because Postman seems a bit complex after the addition of a lot of new features recently.